CT or P Problem and Symmetric Gapped Fermion Solution: Another CT or P Solution via Symmetric Mass Generation on the mirror fermions

 The $\Z_2^{\rm R}$ reflection symmetry along the $y=0$ axis can map the edge theory on one side $y = -w$ to the mirror edge theory on the other side $y = w$.
 The $\Z_2^{\rm R}$ symmetry transformation sends $y \mapsto -y$ in the passive coordinate transformation, or sends the fields in the active transformation.
 Due to the chirality of the chiral fermion at $y = -w$ is opposite to the mirror fermion at $y = w$, even the full free massless chiral and mirror fermion theory does not preserve the $\Z_2^{\rm R}$ symmetry.

 However, there is also a 1+1d parity symmetry $\Z_2^{\rm P}$ in \eq{eq:CPT-psi} that can flip the chirality of chiral fermions.
 So we can consider a combined parity-reflection symmetry $\Z_2^{\rm PR}$. {The $\Z_2^{\rm PR}$'s passive transformation on the coordinates $x \mapsto -x, \; y \mapsto -y$ is obvious, but we shall follow the active transformation \eq{eq:P} on the fields in this work.} The full free massless chiral and mirror fermion theory does preserve the $\Z_2^{\rm PR}$ symmetry.
 In fact, the $\Z_2^{\rm PR}$ symmetry is the $\pi$-rotation in the $x$-$y$ plane with respect to the 2+1d theory.
-But here we concern the $\Z_2^{\rm PR}$ symmetry only mapping between the two 1+1d domain walls.
+But here the concerned $\Z_2^{\rm PR}$ symmetry only needs to map between the two 1+1d domain walls.

 $\bullet$ $\rE > \Lambda_{\SMG}$: We hypothesize that a $\Z_2^{\rm PR}$ reflection symmetry is preserved at some deep ultraviolet (UV) high energy full parent theory including interaction terms above some energy scale $\rE > \Lambda_{\SMG}$, while the SMG dominates below $\Lambda_{\SMG}$.
 So a full parent field theory with an action \bea {\Z_2^{\rm PR}}: S_{\rm UV}=\int \dd t \dd x \big( \cL_{\rm UV}(t, x, -w ) + \cL_{\rm UV}(t, x,w) \big) \; {\mapsto} \; S_{\rm UV} \eea with its Lagrangian density $\cL_{\rm UV}(x,y,t)$ on $y = -w$ and $y = w$ at UV respects a $\Z_2^{\rm PR}$ symmetry.